Ermolli1996/LSN-Ermolli/README.md

 # LSN-Ermolli
 This repository contains all my exercises of the course "Numerical Simulation Laboratory".

-There is one folder for every numerical; every contains a special README.txt with descriptions of the files.
+There is one folder for each numerical exercise.
+Each folder contains a README.txt with the descriptions of all the files.